 Potential Settlement: Mild Traumatic Brain Injury – Emotional Symptoms

-An mTBI may include emotional symptoms such as irritably, depression, anxiety, and mood swings.
+An mTBI or concussion may include emotional symptoms such as irritably, depression, anxiety, and mood swings.
 Individuals with an mTBI might experience verbal outbursts, impulsive behaviour, or a lack of motivation.

 In 2013, the Court in Pelletier v Ontario, 2013 ONSC 6898 decided the injured person should be awarded $250,000 for various injuries that included an mTBI which caused significant emotional problems.

 People often believe that settlement value is mostly determined by the extent of the injury.
 While this is a factor, the most important information is how the injury has impacted your life.
 In other words, what does the injury prevent you from being able to do and how does this affect you?